kdmayer/NYC-Taxi-Trip-Analysis/README.md

 * Travel_Time_Predictor.R:

-  * Using a linear SVM, this script predicts travel times from one point to another within the city at a given time of the day.
+  * Using a linear SVM, this script predicts travel times from one point to another at a given time of the day

 Please find more information in "Case Study - Traffic in NYC.ppt"